The bordism version of the h-principle: Introduction

+The moduli space $\M_\r$ of solutions satisfies a universal homotopy property (\S\ref{ss:5.1}), which makes it indispensable for computing invariants of solutions of $\r$.
+Namely, given a proper solution $g\co M\to N$, there exists a smooth triangulation of $N$ such that $g$ is transverse to each simplex $\Delta$ of the triangulation.
+Choose an order on the set of vertices of the triangulation.
+Then each simplex $\Delta\subset N$ together with $g|g^{-1}\Delta$ has a unique counterpart in $\M_\r$ and therefore there is a classifying map $N\to \M_\r$.
+Its homotopy class depends only on $g$.
+The universal homotopy property immediately implies that invariants of $\M_\r$ correspond to invariants of solutions of $\mathcal{R}$, for details see \S\ref{s:inv}.

+In some cases invariants of solutions of $\r$ are fairly complicated and a direct computation of these invariants seems improbable.
+On the other hand, it turns out that invariants of $\M_\r$ can be computed (indirectly) by means of stable homotopy theory.
+Indeed, we will see that the moduli space of solutions $\M_\r$ of an open stable differential relation $\r$ possesses a rich structure of an \emph{H-space with a coherent operation} (i.e., a $\Gamma$-space; see~\S\ref{ss:2.2}).
+In particular, the group completion of $\M_\r$ is an infinite loop space classifying a cohomology theory $k^*_\r$.
+In order to identify $k^*_\r$, we also consider \emph{stable formal solutions} of $\r$---for a definition, see \S\ref{s:3}---and their moduli space $h\M_\r$; the moduli space $h\M_\r$ of stable formal solutions is produced, mutatis mutandis, by means of the mentioned construction of $\M_\r$.
+We show that $h\M_\r$ is itself an infinite loop space classifying a cohomology theory $h^*_\r$.

-\begin{example}[Submersion differential relation] Let $\mathcal{C}$ denote the topological category that has one object for each closed manifold of dimension $d$ and one morphism for each diffeomorphism.
-There is an operation on the set of objects of $\mathcal{C}$ given by taking the disjoint union of manifolds.
-Hence, by the Segal construction \cite{Se}, the category $\mathcal{C}$ defines a spectrum $\{B_i\}$ of topological monoids indexed by $i\ge 1$.
-More explicitly, let $\sqcup \BDiff M$ denote the disjoint union of classifying spaces of diffeomorphism groups of closed manifolds of dimension $d$.
-It is a topological monoid with operation inherited from the obvious homomorphisms
+\begin{example}[Submersion differential relation] The moduli space for submersions of dimension $d$ is the disjoint union $\sqcup \BDiff M$ of classifying spaces of diffeomorphism groups of closed (possibly non-connected) manifolds of dimension $d$; there is one space $\BDiff M$ in the disjoint union for each diffeomorphism type.
+The space $\sqcup \BDiff M$ is an H-space with a coherent operation inherited from the obvious homomorphisms